jsdron/adiposity_omics/README.md

 If you use this code, please cite:

-> Dron JS, Pan M, Schuermans A, et al. Integrative multi-omic analysis of regional fat depots reveals molecular determinants of human fat distribution. *Cell Reports Medicine*.
+> Dron JS, Pan M, Schuermans A, et al. Integrative multi-omic analysis of regional fat depots reveals molecular determinants of human fat distribution.
 2025 (Submitted).